celsworth/lxp-bridge/README.md

 ## Installation

-A range of binaries are provided on the Releases page, otherwise you can compile it yourself.
+A range of binaries are provided on the [Releases](https://github.com/celsworth/lxp-bridge/releases) page (if you're unsure which you need, start with `uname -m`), otherwise you can compile it yourself.
 It's written in Rust.

   1. [Install Rust](https://www.rust-lang.org/tools/install)
   1. `git clone https://github.com/celsworth/lxp-bridge.git`